 Central Health is authorized to purchase, sell, and invest its funds and funds under its control in accordance with the Texas Public Funds Investment Act, Government Code Chapter 2256 and its subsequent amendments.
-During the fiscal period, investments consisted of U.S. government agencies securities and participation in three local government investment pools (TexPool, TexSTAR and TexasTERM).
-The carrying amount of investments as of September 30, 2017, is displayed on the statement of net position as short-term and restricted investments.
+During the fiscal period, investments consisted of U.S. government agencies securities, municipal bonds, commercial paper, and participation in three external local government investment pools (TexPool, TexSTAR and TexasTERM).
+The carrying amount of investments as of September 30, 2019, is displayed on the statement of net position as short-term and restricted investments.